for Health Care Providers

 An opportunistic infection caused by the protozoan parasite Toxoplasma gondii, which is found in undercooked meat and cat feces.
 A common manifestation is toxoplasmic encephalitis, characterized by brain swelling, confusion, lethargy, and possible coma.

-A liver enzyme.
-A laboratory test that measures transaminase levels is used to assess the functioning of the liver.
+A liver enzyme (eg, AST, ALT).
+A laboratory test that measures transaminase levels to assess the functioning of the liver.

 In the context of HIV disease, HIV is spread most commonly by sexual contact with an infected partner.
 The virus can enter the body through the mucosal lining of the vagina, vulva, penis, rectum, or, rarely, the mouth during sex.
 The likelihood of transmission is increased by factors that may damage these linings, especially other sexually transmitted diseases that cause ulcers or inflammation.
 HIV also is spread through contact with infected blood, most often by the sharing of drug needles or syringes contaminated with minute quantities of blood containing the virus.
 Children can contract HIV from their infected mothers either during pregnancy or birth, or postnatally through breast-feeding.
 In developed countries, HIV is now rarely transmitted by transfusion of blood or blood products because of screening measures.